 It depends on the student.
 There are unique ways of tutoring different people.

 My name is Jim Foley and I have a Bachelors degree in Marketing from Temple University and a Masters in education from Neumann University.
 I coach high school basketball and I use students main interest to teach Math and make it fun.

-Thousands of teachers can teach you mathematics,
+Thousands of tutors can teach you mathematics,

-find private lessons closest to de Philadelphia.
+find private lessons closest to Philadelphia.